-After Hurricane Ivan severely damaged the Alabama Gulf State Park Pier in 2004, the state decided to build a new fishing pier – this one built of concrete - in a new location 250 feet east of the existing, damaged pier.
-Thompson Engineering was called on for design and construction administration services for the new pier, with concession area, restroom facilities and a roadway and parking area.
-Our design won a state American Council of Engineering Companies (ACEC) Engineering in Excellence Award in 2010.
+After Hurricane Ivan severely damaged the Alabama Gulf State Park Pier in 2004, the state decided to build a new fishing pier made of concrete.
+Thompson Engineering was called on for design and construction administration services for the new pier, with a concession area, restroom facilities, and a roadway and parking area.
+Our design won the American Council of Engineering Companies (ACEC) Alabama Engineering in Excellence Award in 2010.

-At 20-feet wide and 1,512-feet long, the Gulf State Fishing Pier accommodates more than anglers.
+At 20-feet wide and 1,512-feet long, the Gulf State Park Pier accommodates anglers and many others.
 Its precast bridge deck panels, constructed 20-feet above mean sea level, also support emergency vehicles, when needed.
-Amenities mark the pier’s design, from entrance to end.
-They include landside restrooms, showers, four ADA compliant fishing stations, restrooms at the middle of the pier, bicycle access, water intake and security cameras.
+Amenities mark the pier’s design, from the entrance to the end.
+They include landside restrooms, showers, four ADA compliant fishing stations, restrooms at the middle of the pier, bicycle access, water intake, and security cameras.

-The entire area’s lighting was designed with turtles in mind.
-On the pier, low lighting is turtle friendly.
-Tinted glass on the concession area, high pressure sodium (HPS) lights in the parking and roadway areas, and a fence reduce confusion for just-hatched sea turtles.
+The entire area lighting was designed with turtles in mind.
+On the pier, low lighting is turtle-friendly.
+Tinted glass on the concession area, high-pressure sodium (HPS) lights in the parking and roadway areas, and a fence reduce confusion for just-hatched sea turtles.